Groovy

 Example

-Please note: If the statement is to be reused, e.g. within a loop, the prepared statement version without a closure is more efficient.
+Please note: If the statement is to be reused, e.g. within a loop, the variant as a prepared statement without closure is more efficient.

 Snippet